schlunma/esmvaltool-dask-paper/README.md

 - `config-user.yml`: ESMValTool [user configuration
   file](https://docs.esmvaltool.org/projects/ESMValCore/en/v2.11.1/quickstart/configure.html#user-configuration-file),
-  can be specified for an esmvaltool run via the command line argument `--config_file`.
+  can be specified for an ESMValTool run via the command line argument `--config_file`.
+Output paths might need to be adapted.
+The given configuration can be used to run recipes on Levante.
+To use another machine, automatic downloads of CMIP data can be enabled (see above).
 - `dask_*.yml`: ESMValTool [Dask configuration
   files](https://docs.esmvaltool.org/projects/ESMValCore/en/v2.11.1/quickstart/configure.html#dask-distributed-configuration)
   for the different setups investigated in the paper.
-Must be put into `~/.esmvaltool/dask.yml`.
+Must be renamed and put into `~/.esmvaltool/dask.yml` (one by one).
 For the setup that uses 2 nodes, the scheduler needs to be started outside of ESMValTool to avoid waiting until resources are granted (see details in `dask_512G.yml`).

 ### ESMValTool diagnostic scripts (`diag_scripts/`)